The Lendela Team

 By putting all factors into consideration, EIR makes it easier to compare the cost of two loans and calculate the total cost of borrowing that you are really paying.

-Bank | Loan amount | Annual Interest Rate (AIR) | Tenure (months) | EIR |
+Bank | Loan amount | Annual interest rate (AIR) | Tenure (months) | EIR |

 |---|---|---|---|---|